Taxing billionaires is overdue, but there's a better way to do it

 There are lots of issues with a billionaires tax that need to be resolved.
 For instance, Silicon Valley venture capitalist David Sacks griped in a Twitter thread on Monday that Wyden’s plan “would effectively end founder-led companies” because if a fast-growing firm goes public, the founder will need to sell about “half their stake every year to pay their tax bill…It forces successful founders to give up ownership of their companies to those who have demonstrated no equivalent ability.”

 The new proposal addresses this by allowing a founder to exempt up to $1 billion in a single stock, though guys like Mark Zuckerberg and Jeff Bezos would be hit with a truly massive initial tax bill.
-Another concern is that billionaires will start moving their money out of the easily quantifiable investments like stocks and bonds and into, as Mitch Romney suggested the other day, paintings—or other assets that are harder to value and thus are exempted from Wyden’s proposal—except that if and when those assets eventually sell, the owners would be liable for years of (currently low) interest on the deferred capital gains taxes.
+Another concern is that billionaires will start moving their money out of the easily quantifiable investments like stocks and bonds and into, as Mitt Romney suggested the other day, paintings—or other assets that are harder to value and thus are exempted from Wyden’s proposal—except that if and when those assets eventually sell, the owners would be liable for years of (currently low) interest on the deferred capital gains taxes.

 Steve Rosenthal, a senior fellow with the Urbans-Brooking Tax Policy Center, describes Wyden’s plan as “ambitious but problematic.”
-But Sen. Kyrsten Sinema’s antipathy toward raising corporate and individual tax rates has left the Democrats scrambling for ways to show they can pay for even a scaled-back agenda.
+Sen. Kyrsten Sinema’s antipathy toward raising corporate and individual tax rates has left the Democrats scrambling for ways to show they can pay for even a scaled-back agenda.
 This late in the game, as Biden prepares to attend next week’s UN Climate Conference in Glasgow, the desperate Dems are throwing spaghetti at the wall to see what sticks.
 “They had some fantastic tax increases at the start: corporate tax increases, surtaxes and higher income tax rates, this gain-at-death proposal to eliminate ‘step-up.’
 But it’s hard to enact real tax changes,” says Rosenthal, who participated in a similarly fraught reconciliation battle during the Clinton years.
 “The only bipartisan agreement that goes on is when you don’t pay for things—you shift the burden to future generations.”

 In a blog post on Monday, Rosenthal pointed out that a billionaire’s tax may be difficult to enforce, especially with the IRS in its feeble current state.
 How does one determine who is a billionaire, given difficult-to-value assets?
 How many people would need to assess all of their holdings every year to prove they weren’t a billionaire—and how many would engage in gamesmanship and court battles to avoid officially falling into that category?
 What if it were impractical or impossible for a business owner to raise the cash required to pay the tax?
 What happens if the tax is enacted and later repealed by Congress—or nixed by the Supreme Court?